About the Golden Rose Award

 - Step 2: The Golden Rose Award is a once in a lifetime award.
 To see if an individual has already received the award you are nominating them for, click here.

 - Step 3: Complete the nomination form: Award Nomination Form.
 E-mail the completed form as an attachment to firstname.lastname@example.org.
 Please save completed forms as individual files (one per nominee) and include the awardee’s name in the filename.
 In the event that you are making multiple nominations, you may send multiple attachments in one email.

 - Step 4: A $50 payment is required for each nomination.
 Click here to complete your award payment online using Visa, MasterCard, American Express, or Discover.
 For multiple nominations, change the quantity in the Shopping Cart.
 Once you have paid, you will receive an order number which you can include on your nomination form under the payment section.

 - Step 5: Processing.
 A minimum of 10 business days are required for processing from the date of the receipt of the nomination, payment and approval of the award.
 MICA National will mail the certificate and medal to the shipping address specified on the nomination form.
 MICA normally uses USPS First Class or Priority Mail.Please do not hesitate to contact the MICA Director of Finance and Administration at email@example.com or MICA Office Manager at firstname.lastname@example.org for any additional information or assistance.

-Narrator: The Golden Rose is the embodiment of loyalty, dedication, commitment and service above self.
-So too, the aforementioned individual embodies these same qualities and therefore represents the very best of the Military Intelligence Corps.
-Therefore, the Chief of the Military Intelligence Corps and the Military Intelligence Corps Association acknowledges that (name) is among those select individuals who are recognized for outstanding volunteer service to the MI Corps and the Army Family.
+The Golden Rose is the embodiment of loyalty, dedication, commitment and service above self.
+So too, these individuals embody these same qualities and therefore represent the very best of the Military Intelligence Corps.
+Therefore, the Military Intelligence Corps Association acknowledges that these individuals are among those select individuals who are recognized for outstanding volunteer service to the Military Intelligence Corps.

 How to wear Golden Rose